SherG/cool-iron/blog/signalfox.md

 It draws on my own experiences in consulting and in running my own businesses.
 The goal is to encourage the small business owner and provide some time-saving, productive ideas.

-While the marjority of our content will be focused on big picture issues, I will occassionally publish content focused on practical how-tos.
+While the majority of our content will be focused on big picture issues, I will occassionally publish content focused on practical how-tos.
 These how-tos seek to fill a gap where there may not be content available that's clear and easy to follow.

 Practical how-tos, however, are not our chief focus.
 This is because of the sheer wealth of currently available free or low-cost information already available on the internet.